z0on/RDA-forest/README.md

 ### Overview

 The method relies on `gradientForest` package in R, which is extension of the random forest approach to multiple response variables.
 Its main advantags over regression- and model-based methods are:
-- it identifies all sorts of non-linear relationships as well as linear ones
+- it identifies all sorts of non-linear and non-monotonous relationships as well as linear ones
 - it automatically accounts for all possible interactions between predictors
 - it uses cross-validation to compute importance of predictors, so what it reports is the actual predictive power of the model for a completely new set of data.